alontalmor/MultiQA/README.md

 We will have table of many datasets statistics here ..

 ## Data Format
-Each example in the MultiQA format contains a `context`, that may contain multiple documents with diverse types of text, and a list of one or more question on the context (`qas`).
+Each example in the MultiQA format contains a `context`, that may contain multiple documents with diverse types of text, and a list of one or more questions about the context (`qas`).

 ### Context

 Each context contains a list of one or more documents with different possible types of text.
-A document `title` if such exists, a `snippet` for context produced by search engines.
-A `text` for various types of body text such abstract, partial or full body text or full html.
-And finally the `source_utl` of the document.
+A document `title` if such exists, a `snippet` for contexts produced by search engines (e.g. SearchQA).
+A `text` for various types of internal document texts such abstract (e.g. HotpotQA), partial or full body text (e.g. TriviaQA) or full html (e.g. NaturalQuestions).
+And finally the `source_url` of the document.

 ```json
 "title": "the document title",